Studio Potters’ Market

 Here, the craftspersons converse, collaborate and interact with visitors.
 At the Studio Potters’ Market, there’s a potter’s wheel for visitors to try their hand at the craft, ceramics to paint, live demonstrations to watch, and a chance to witness a traditional or contemporary ceramic artist create a life-size sculpture.

-The market, which was launched in 2009, will return after a two-year break at the 2023 edition of the Kala Ghoda Arts Festival.
+The market, which was launched in 2009, returned after a two-year break at the 2023 edition of the Kala Ghoda Arts Festival.

 Check out more arts and crafts festivals here.